UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 ```
 To run the project, make sure the following steps are/were done:
  - installed one of the latest versions of python (3.10 should be enough);
-      if not type in your terminal the equivalent to this distribution of Linux (Ubuntu):
+      if not type in your terminal the equivalent to mine on ubuntu:
       ```
       $ sudo apt update
       $ sudo apt install python3.11
       ```
- - installed pygame and numpy;
+ - installed pygame;
       if not lets install pip in case you haven't yet:
       ```
       $ sudo apt install python3-pip
       $ pip install pygame
-      $ pip install numpy
       ```

 With all have that done, we should be good to run the project.
 So now run in the terminal the following:
 ```
 $ python3 main.py
 ```

-- While playing, the user can choose to play against another person (NORMAL), a computer algorithm (VS COMP) or watch algorithms compete
-  with one another (COMP VS COMP).

 # Game